Azure/terraform-azurerm-avm-res-network-expressroutecircuit/README.md

 ### <a name="input_sku"></a> [sku](#input\_sku)

-Description: (Required) The SKU of the ExpressRoute Circuit.
+Description: (Required) A sku block for the ExpressRoute circuit.

 Type: